SU-SWS/decanter-web/content/_pages/about-contributing.md

 CSS conventions are maintained through sass and scss linting.
 Please run your work against the linter configuration files in this directory.
-For your convenience an NPM/Grunt based sass linter has been packaged in this repository.
+For your convenience an NPM based sass linter has been packaged in this repository.

 To install you must have NPM installed.